nanliu/puppetlabs-appdirector/README.md

 ## Puppet Service

-Users have a choice of installing Puppet Enterprise or Puppet Community as a service in the Application Director environment.
+Users have a choice of installing Puppet Enterprise or Puppet as a service in the Application Director environment.
 Both installation scripts only deploy puppet agent.

 ### Puppet Enterprise